wyne/stackmob-javascript-examples/README.md

 # StackMob Javascript Examples

-Here are examples of the StackMob JS SDK.
-This repo will house examples showcasing the JS SDK's features and will also serve as a demo/how-to area.
+Welcome!
+Here are several examples utilizing the JS SDK.
+Feel free to use the code as you wish - copy, reuse.. recycle?

+There are demos and examples for your reference.

+Do you need a GitHub project simply to try StackMob hosting?
+Feel free to use this one by forking it to your account!

+You can find the `stackmob-javascript-examples` repo at <a target="_blank" href="https://github.com/stackmob/stackmob-javascript-examples">https://github.com/stackmob/stackmob-javascript-examples</a>

 # Contents

+The root folder has `index.html` which will get you started right away!

 Included are examples housed in each respective folder.
-Each project refers to the StackMob JS SDK `stackmob.js` in the root folder.

 # Running the Examples

-Fork or clone this repo.
+You're here because you downloaded the JS SDK Starter zip or you've forked/cloned the <a href="https://github.com/stackmob/stackmob-javascript-examples" target="_blank">JS Examples GitHub repo</a>.
 You'll get the HTML files and also the respective version of the StackMob JS SDK that works with these projects.

 You'll need to initialize `StackMob.init({ ... })` with your application's information.
 Some of these examples also need specific schemas and relationships set up.
 These will be described in the example pages.